shivamsingh-ml/shivamsingh-ml.github.io/README.md

 I am a Master's student in Data Science with expertise in Machine Learning, Deep Learning, and Natural Language Processing.
-With experience developing AI prototypes, fine-tuning language models, and implementing MLOps, I am skilled in Python, TensorFlow, and cloud platforms like AWS.
-I am currently seeking opportunities to further apply and expand my expertise in cutting-edge AI and data science applications.